grace-ghb/quiz-game/README.md

 -	In this page, it shows the list of name who achived high scores.
 -	Users can press the button 'Clear High Scores' to clear scores or press the 'Go Home' button to go to the main page.

+#### Modal page

+-   When the user click the button 'Play Game' they will redirect to this page.
+-   In this page it explain about the quiz game.
+-   When user click at the 'cross' button or outside of the block, it will close the modal page and redirect user back to the main page.
+-   When the  user click on the 'Play' button, it will redirect the user to the game page.

 ### Technologies Used